thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 # Introduction to Puppet Orchestration and Tasks

-Puppet **tasks** are a way to solve problems that don't fit well into Puppet's traditional declarative configuration management model.
+Puppet Tasks are a way to solve problems that don't fit well into Puppet's traditional declarative configuration management model.

 As we know, Puppet is great at modeling resources and then enforcing state over time.
 It will check the state of a resource, fix it if it's wrong, and send a report back to the Puppet Master if it changed anything.
-But sometimes you don't need to model the state of a resource--you need to orchestrate "point-in-time" changes.
+But sometimes you don't need to model the state of a resource--you need to orchestrate
+"point-in-time" changes.
 Instead of long-term configuration management, you need to make something happen and be done with it.
-Puppet tasks are a simple and quick way to immediately upgrade packages, restart services, or perform any other type of single-action executions on your nodes.
+Puppet Tasks are a simple and quick way to immediately upgrade packages, restart services, or perform any other type of single-action executions on your nodes.

 The Puppet Orchestrator uses your existing Puppet Enterprise infrastructure to run tasks everywhere you need them.
 This allows you to scale up to global